Enjoy a fun-filled learning getaway with your UB family—socializing, classes, great food, sunshine and more!

 Who doesn’t love learning new things from experts and meeting new people, while basking in Florida sunshine?
-We’ve created UB Winter College to provide UB alumni and friends the opportunity to learn in a resort setting.
+We’ve brought back UB Winter College to provide UB alumni and friends the opportunity to learn in a resort setting.

 Your Winter College professors are experts in their fields, and you can expect to walk away with a wealth of knowledge.
-You’ll learn how to keep your identity safe on the web, why we sometimes buy things we don’t really need, how to read a craft beer menu and more!
+You’ll learn about the latest medical innovations, crypto currencies like Bitcoin, UB’s renowned James Joyce collection—and you’ll hear from our new football coach!

 10–10:30 a.m.
 Break

 B Using Smart Materials to Combat Diseases and Enhance Performance